lks50/Audio-Narrative/new_File.md

 At first, there was only analog:

-And then someone invented the computer
+And then someone invented the computer.

+Now, almost everything can be done digitally.